gdimperi/cygno/infrastructure.md

 * send an email to: giovanni.mazzitelli@lnf.infn.it to be autorized

 ### for foriger user ###
-* to be reggistred on AAI you need a CODICE FISCALE (CF)
+* to be reggistred on AAI you need a CODICE FISCALE (CF) that you can generate with the tool:

       https://quifinanza.it/strumenti/codice-fiscale
       (Provincia: “Stato Estero")